What is MVP?

 Dropbox

 Dropbox had a revolutionary idea to create online storage for files.
 Instead of paying a fortune for a file-sync solution and building an architecturally complex app, they started with a simple explanatory video.
-By the way, it is one more way to create an MVP that we did not cover here.
+By the way, it is another way to create an MVP that we did not cover here.

 Mark Zuckerberg’s initial idea was to connect everyone on campus.
 He started with Facemash, a website where users compared two pictures and decided who was ‘hot’ and ‘not.’

 Then it evolved to the website called Thefacebook, an actual MVP of the social networks.
 It was rolled out in 4 top American universities — Harvard, Stanford, Columbia, and Yale.
-After a year of testing on the segmented audiences, they opened access to everyone, and that is how the history of Facebook started.
+After a year of testing on the segmented audiences, they opened access to everyone, and that is how the story of Facebook started.

 Zappos